Dear Balaji,

 From India, Delhi

-So, the solutions offered by Balaji and you were not the slutions, rather were the likely cause of aggravating problems in employee-employer conflicts.
-If you have practiced the solution offered by Balaji and you, just give me complete particulars of the employees (including their addresses) whom you would have treated as non-employees without observing prescribed formalities of their formal exist from your organization, I shall prove my stance practically when I would legally compel your organization to rejoin any one or more of those employees.
+Why refer to any previous examples of court rulings?
+Just provide me with complete particulars of the employees (including their addresses) whom you would have treated as non-employees without observing the prescribed formalities of their formal exit from your organization.
+I shall practically prove my stance when I legally compel your organization to rejoin any one or more of those employees.

 From India, Delhi